NoTengoBattery/rails-lifestyles/README.md

 -   For Windows users, check [this](https://www.technoloxy.com/tutorials/cmd-navigate-view-run/) article.
 -   For UNIX/UNIX-like users such as Linux and macOS users, check [this](https://swcarpentry.github.io/shell-novice/02-filedir/index.html) article.

-> Note: the following commands should be executed in the project's root directory.
+> Note: **all** the following commands should be executed in the project's root directory.

 Install the dependencies by running `bundle install`.
 There may be need for providing the administrator password.
 For more information about Ruby's `bundle` tool, please check [here](https://bundler.io/man/bundle-install.1.html).

 Prepare the working environment by running the following command: `bundle exec bin/setup`.
 That command will automatically set up the development environment and finish the installation of the Node.js dependencies.

 ### Running

+> Note: to test all features, run the development **dabatase seeds**.
+This will populate the local database with mock objects.
+This way, the website will behave as it has content.
+Execute `bundle exec rails db:seed` to generate the mock objects in the database.

 After following the instructions for getting started, execute `bundle exec rails server` for running this project.
 This will start the Rails server.
 Visit the local demo at <http://localhost:3000> (by default).